 - There is a lack of knowledge about the assets that need to be protected – primarily because changes to assets are not always properly documented due to the absence of automated asset management solutions.
 If you don’t know what needs to be protected, how can you protect it?

 - Physical access to devices remains a blind spot.
 Monitoring network activity does not capture important activities including maintenance and upgrades which are often performed by connecting locally to the device via a serial cable or a thumb drive.

 - IT-OT convergence and a shift in C-level responsibilities is causing some confusion regarding who is responsible for securing these environments

 Lucian Fogoros: Is there a particular sector of the industry more vulnerable to attacks than other?

 Barak Perelman: Since all ICS networks are susceptible to these security weaknesses, all industrial sectors including critical infrastructure and manufacturing are vulnerable to cyber attacks.
 To complicate matters, the fact that the same underlying ICS technologies are used across multiple industry sectors creates the potential for collateral damage.
-In other words, even if a company is not the intended target of a cyber attack, once malicious code is released in the wild it is impossible to contain.
+In other words, even if a company is not the intended target of a large cyber attack, once malicious code is released in the wild it is impossible to contain.
 As result, an attack aimed at energy companies could affect manufacturing, water treatment, pharmaceutical, etc. facilities that use the same technologies that are being targeted by a malware variant.